Nickel5-Inc/Gaia/README.md

 Gaia is the intersection of geospatial data analysis and machine learning.
 Most current models, whether in academia/research or industry, are purpose built for a single task.
 They’re often quite small and tuned on incredibly specific and well-prepared datasets.
 There is hardly any advancement towards a “foundational” type mega-model.
 There have been attempts, sure - like LLMs trained on openstreetmap data, attempts to train in spatial understanding , etc.

 Gaia will begin at the cutting-edge of several different applications (beginning with two) and will expand toward a Grand Foundational Model.
 Geospatial data is diverse and expansive but all intertwined.
-Read more in our whitepaper [here] *DONT FORGET TO ATTACH LINK*
+Read more in our [whitepaper](https://www.gaiaresearch.ai/whitepaper).

 ## Miners
 [Quicklink](gaia/miner/MINER.md)